Japan's October machinery orders rise record 17% as economy restarts

 The office upgraded its assessment of the reading, saying machinery orders, seen as a leading indicator of capital spending, “have bottomed out.”
 In the previous month, it said they were “bottoming out.”

-Following a 4.4% drop in September, orders recovered to the ¥800 billion level for the first time since March, when the economy had yet to see the fallout from a state of emergency imposed between April and May following the spread of the virus.
+Following a 4.4% drop in September, orders recovered the ¥800 billion level for the first time since March, when the economy had yet to see the fallout from the state of emergency, imposed between April and May following the spread of the virus.

 The emergency declaration dealt a serious blow to the world’s third-largest economy, hurting private consumption and capital spending.

-"Investment for machinery had been suppressed amid the pandemic.
-But as economic activity has resumed, it has been gradually growing," a government official told reporters, while expressing caution given the volatility of the survey.
+“Investment for machinery had been suppressed amid the pandemic.
+But as economic activity resumed, it has been gradually growing,” a government official told reporters, while keeping a cautious stance, citing the volatility of the survey.

 Orders from manufacturers expanded 11.4% to ¥353.54 billion, up for the second straight month, led by the nonferrous metal and chemical sectors.